siberianfox/g2wiki/g2-in-Studio6-Second-Attempt.md

  * Directory - browse to main project directory.
 Be aware that AS6 doesn;t know what you called your VMware attached drive so you have to find in `My Network Places \ Shared Folders on vm-ware`.
 How very Redmond.
  * Solution Name `g2`
  * Check `Create Directory for Project`.
 If you want to change the directory structure you can move things around and go edit the tinyg.atsln file so it can find the project sub-directory (relative path name).
+ * Select the chip you want.
+THe Arduino Due is a ATSAM3X8E

 * Port in the entire CMSIS_Atmel hierarchy - change `CMSIS_Atmel` to `CMSIS`